AndromedaIsComingg/DevOps-Projects-Darey.io/Project 12-Ansible-Refactoring-&-Static-Assignments-(Imports-&-Roles)/README.md

 <img width="970" alt="uat installed" src="https://github.com/AndromedaIsComingg/DevOps-Projects-Darey.io/assets/140917780/b2d9e253-435e-4a21-a0a5-2b2622aea90b">

-Since we have qa successfull play, we should be able to see both of your UAT Web servers configured and you can try to reach them from our browser using:
+Since we have a successful play, we should be able to see both of your UAT Web servers configured and you can try to reach them from our browser using:

 Note: Please ensure that port 80 is permitted from the `inbound rules` of the security group of the UAT web servers (web1-UAT & web2-UAT).
 This is because by default Apache uses port 80.